What Are The Benefits Of Water Chestnuts?

 Does water chestnut lead to weight gain?

 No, water chestnut does not lead to weight gain.
-In fact, its low-calorie content may help with weight loss.
+In fact, its low-calorie content may help with weight loss and improve metabolism.

 Is water chestnut good for the liver?